-The Importance of an Individual Education Plan (IEP)
+The Importance of an Individual Education Program (IEP)

-If you have a special needs child going to a public school*, you need to be aware of the importance of an individual education plan (IEP).
+If you have a special needs child going to a public school*, you need to be aware of the importance of an individual education program (IEP).

 What is an IEP?